paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Epoch Time

 Epoch time was invented by the early Unix creators to represent time as seconds since the start of 1970 in a 32-bit integer for fast calculations.
 In this form, it wraps around on 2038.
 It also suffered some inaccuracy because it did not account for leap seconds.
 This conversion is not 2038 limited as it uses doubles.
-Leap seconds will only be an issue if you are using dates each side of one - an unlikely event with minor implications.
+Leap seconds are an issue if you are using dates each side of an end of year correction - an unlikely event with minor implications.

 ```c#
 DateTime now          = DateTime.Now;